ShootMe/BabaIsYouEditor/README.md

   - Run and enjoy

 ## Change Log
+  - 1.2.6
+    - Fixes
+	  - Fixed object editor window size when choosing a new object/image

   - 1.2.5
     - Features
 	  - Added prompt on exiting or loading a new world that tells you if there are unsaved changes